FAQs

 What savings and Investment Options can I choose?

-You may choose among any combination of six Targe Risk Options and an FDIC-insured interest-bearing Checking Account Option.
+You may choose among any combination of seven Targe Risk Options and an FDIC-insured interest-bearing Checking Account Option.
 The Checking Account Option is provided through Fifth Third Bank, N.A.
 Read more at Investment Options.

 How often can I change the investments in my IL ABLE Account?